Poetry & Prose

 Vermeer

-I went to the Vermeer show with Cathy and other friends, one of whom, herself an artist, gave us some insights on a little guided tour.
-Going through an art show, like going through a national park, or battlefied, was much more meaningful with a knowledgeable guide.
+I went to a Vermeer show at the National Gallery around 2000 with Cathy and other friends, one of whom, herself an artist, gave us some insights on a little guided tour.
+Going through an art show, like going through a national park, or battlefield, was much more meaningful with a knowledgeable guide.
 Especially if it could be someone like Sister Wendy, whose shows on art on public television were marvelous.
 The National Gallery provided taped/ cassette tours of their largest exhibitions which also helped.

-Vermeer's photographicity was an...Nay, THE impressive element in his paintings; his use of the camera obscura (and how many other old masters used similar devices).
+Vermeer's photographicity was, along with the choice of subject matter, the impressive element in his paintings; his use of the camera obscura (and how many other old masters used similar devices).
 It really made a difference; he made his scenes look real (at least, more real than other painters of the time (and one is tempted to say since) did, and above that, magical and luminous.
 He obviously loved luscious colors and color contrasts and perspective and geometry and playing with shapes.
 There was a softness about his scenes, overall, that seemed loving, mystical, although his scenes were earthy, that catching of the "insignificant" moment, as opposed to the statue of a general or a mythological or biblical subject, although V did a couple of these also, as well as allegories.
 Vermeer infused his subjects- as Proust has pointed out always the same subjects, with a haze that is HOW we see.
 Why haven't other painters grasped this?
 No one has done light and the fuzzy way things actually LOOK better than Vermeer.

 On 12/30/'99, I visit the National Gallery's display of the famous Vermeer painting "The Art of Painting" which was not in the great Vermeer show of a couple of years back.
 This painting reminds me of Bach's B Minor Mass- it seems Vermeer was attempting a "grandest statement", a summing up- as was Bach.
 If you had to, you could call this "the greatest painting in the world".